-Additional considerations for admissions of under 18s, including transitional arrangements
+Additional considerations for admissions of under 18s, including transitional arrangements34

-Child and Adolescent Mental Health Services (CAMHS) Inpatient Hospitals are highly specialised services with the primary purpose of assessing and treating severe and
+Child and Young People's Mental Health (CYP MH) Inpatient Hospitals are highly specialised services with the primary purpose of assessing and treating severe and or secure care where national access arrangements already apply.

-&lt;sup>31 The Mental Health Act Code of Practice states that commissioners and providers should work together to take steps, with appropriate input from section 12 doctors and AMHPs, to place individuals as close to a location that the person identifies they would like to be close to (home, or close family friend or carer).
+31 The Mental Health Act Code of Practice states that commissioners and providers should work together to take steps, with appropriate input from section 12 doctors and AMHPs, to place individuals as close to a location that the person identifies they would like to be close to (home, or close family friend or carer).
 Mental Health Act Code of Practice (2015), paragraph 14.81.